Reid Hoffman: Podcasts

-In March of 2023, Hoffman and his Chief of Staff Aria Finger began hosting a podcast called "Possible".
-According to its creators, the podcast “sketches out the brightest version of the future—and what it will take to get there”.
-The first episode featured an interview with Trevor Noah.
+In March 2023, Hoffman and his Chief of Staff Aria Finger began hosting a podcast called "Possible".
+According to its creators, the podcast "sketches out the brightest version of the future—and what it will take to get there".
+The podcast has won three Webby Awards.
+In 2024, the episode featuring Trevor Noah won best Individual Episode and the episode featuring Bryan Stevenson won best Crime and Justice episode.In 2025, the episode featuring Kara Swisher won best Individual Episode.